Christina piercing

-A Christina piercing, also known as a Venus piercing, is a genital piercing.
+A Christina piercing, also known as a Venus piercing, is a female genital piercing.
 It is located where the outer labia meet, below the pubic mound.
 The Christina piercing is anatomy dependent; it has a high rejection rate, and is not possible for all women due to anatomical variation.
+If the flesh above the clitoris where the outer labia meet is fleshy enough to pinch, a Christina piercing may be successful.
+If the flesh in this area is too tight to pinch, a Christina piercing is contraindicated.
 The piercing does not facilitate sexual stimulation and can be found uncomfortable when pressure is applied.
 It is usually pierced with either a custom-made curved barbell or surface bar to reduce the risk of rejection.

+The Christina piercing is of contemporary origin.
+The first known Christina piercing was performed in the 1990s.
+As is common practice in the piercing industry, it was named after the first recipient of the piercing, a woman named Christina.
+It is also occasionally referred to by the less commonly used term "Venus", in reference to its placement at the mons Venus.

+The piercing usually heals in two to four months.
+However, complications may occur depending on jewelry and the pierced person's anatomy.
+In some cases, it is performed as a surface piercing.
+Further difficulties can develop due to the relatively long piercing canal and constant movement and friction.
+Christina piercings may also be susceptible to infection.